-5. Question: According to your answer and the related section in the RFP it seems you want a budget, not to exceed \$658,350, and a work plan for what can be accomplished in the 55 day period between May 6th, 2017 and June 30th, 2017. \$658,350 or anything close to it would be, or should be, difficult to spend in 55 days.
+5. Question: According to your answer and the related section in the RFP, it seems you want a budget, not to exceed \$658,350, and a work plan for what can be accomplished in the 55-day period between May 6th, 2017 and June 30th, 2017. \$658,350 or anything close to it would be, or should be, difficult to spend in 55 days.
 A proposal that just covers 55 days will not be able include all the steps necessary to accomplish the goals in the DD Ombuds law.
 Given the role the cost proposal of each bidder has in selecting the Consultant, it is important for us to know what budget you want.
-A 55 day budget would obviously have a scoring advantage over a bidder who mistakenly submitted a 12 month budget.
-We understand the Legislature has to decide whether the DD Ombuds will be funded in the next biennium beginning July 1, 2017 and consequently there is no guarantee for funding after June 30, 2017 - but it would seem that RFP review team would need to know the bidder's proposed work plan, schedule and outcomes for at least a 12 month period and the budget for that period of time.
+A 55-day budget would obviously have a scoring advantage over a bidder who mistakenly submitted a 12-month budget.
+We understand the Legislature has to decide whether the DD Ombuds will be funded in the next biennium beginning July 1, 2017 and consequently there is no guarantee for funding after June 30, 2017 - but it would seem that RFP review team would need to know the bidder's proposed work plan, schedule and outcomes for at least a 12-month period and the budget for that period of time.
 So our question is which of following information do you want?
 1).
-A budget and proposal for just what can be accomplished in the current biennium in a 55 day period from May 6, 2017 to June 30, 2017; or 2).
-A proposal for 55 day period and an additional 12 month period should the Legislature choose to fund the program in the next biennium; or 3).
-A proposal and budget for a 12 month period not exceeding the \$658,350 with the understanding that funding after June 30, 2017 is contingent on the Legislature's decision; or 4).
+A budget and proposal for just what can be accomplished in the current biennium in a 55-day period from May 6, 2017 to June 30, 2017; or 2).
+A proposal for 55-day period and an additional 12-month period should the Legislature choose to fund the program in the next biennium; or 3).
+A proposal and budget for a 12-month period not exceeding the \$658,350 with the understanding that funding after June 30, 2017 is contingent on the Legislature's decision; or 4).
 Something else.
 If this one, what specifically do you want?

-Answer: The addendum to the RFP will be posted early next week that has an amount not to exceed \$2M, and a period of performance starting with May 22, 2017 (the remainder of current State Fiscal Year 2017) through State Fiscal Year 2019 (June 30, 2019).
+Answer: The addendum to the RFP will be posted early next week.
+Within it, the budget amount is not to exceed \$2 million for a period of performance starting in May 2017 through June 30, 2019.
+The budget and performance period is the remainder of current biennium - State Fiscal Years 2015-2017 and the next biennium - State Fiscal Years 2017-2019.